pangea-it/buildUpdatePushGhcr/README.md

 ## Parameters ##
 Name                  | Required
 -------------         | -------------
 token                 | Yes.
 Defaults to `GITHUB_TOKEN`.
-Used for the NPM registry as well.
-use_snyk              | Yes.
+Used for the NPM registry as well. checkout_branch       | No. Defaults to default branch.
+Enables specifying the branch to checkout. use_snyk              | Yes.
 Defaults to `true`.
 Set to `false` to ignore Snyk. perform_tests         | Yes.
 Defaults to `true`.
 Set to `false` to ignore unit tests. snyk_token            | No. Required only if `use_snyk` is set to `true`.